RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 ### II.A.

 A statute is presumptively inconsistent with the First Amendment if it imposes a financial burden on speakers because of the content of their speech. [*Leathers v.
-Medlock,* (S.Ct.
-1991)](http://scholar.google.com/scholar_case?case=15677821865807904301).
-As we emphasized in invalidating a content-based magazine tax: "[O]fficial scrutiny of the content of publications as the basis for imposing a tax is entirely incompatible with the First Amendment's guarantee of freedom of the press." [*Arkansas Writers' Project, Inc. v.
-Ragland,* (S.Ct.
-1987)](http://scholar.google.com/scholar_case?case=3104326308181973639).
+Medlock,*](http://scholar.google.com/scholar_case?case=15677821865807904301) (US 1991).
+As we emphasized in invalidating a content-based magazine tax: "Official scrutiny of the content of publications as the basis for imposing a tax is entirely incompatible with the First Amendment's guarantee of freedom of the press." [*Arkansas Writers' Project, Inc. v.
+Ragland*](http://scholar.google.com/scholar_case?case=3104326308181973639) (US 1987).

 This is a notion so engrained in our First Amendment jurisprudence that last Term we found it so "obvious" as to not require explanation. [*Leathers*](http://scholar.google.com/scholar_case?case=15677821865807904301).
-It is but one manifestation of a far broader principle: "Regulations which permit the Government to discriminate on the basis of the content of the message cannot be tolerated under the First Amendment." [*Regan v.
-Time, Inc.,* (S.Ct.
-1984)](http://scholar.google.com/scholar_case?case=10835027975367708871).
-See also [*Police Dept. of Chicago v.
-Mosley,* (S.Ct.
-1972)](http://scholar.google.com/scholar_case?case=7757495192285749706).
+It is but one manifestation of a far broader principle: "Regulations which permit the Government to discriminate on the basis of the content of the message cannot be tolerated under the First Amendment."
 In the context of financial regulation, it bears repeating, as we did in *Leathers,* that the government's ability to impose content-based burdens on speech raises the specter that the government may effectively drive certain ideas or viewpoints from the marketplace. [*Leathers*](http://scholar.google.com/scholar_case?case=15677821865807904301).
 The First Amendment presumptively places this sort of discrimination beyond the power of the government.
-As we reiterated in *Leathers:* "'The constitutional right of free expression is . . . intended to remove governmental restraints from the arena of public discussion, putting the decision as to what views shall be voiced largely into the hands of each of us . . . in the belief that no other approach would comport with the premise of individual dignity and choice upon which our political system rests.'" *Id.,* at 448-449 (quoting [*Cohen v.
-California,* (S.Ct.
-1971)](http://scholar.google.com/scholar_case?case=7398433541275578772)).
+As we reiterated in *Leathers:*
+"'The constitutional right of free expression is &hellip; intended to remove governmental restraints from the arena of public discussion, putting the decision as to what views shall be voiced largely into the hands of each of us &hellip; in the belief that no other approach would comport with the premise of individual dignity and choice upon which our political system rests.'" (quoting [*Cohen v.
+California,*](http://scholar.google.com/scholar_case?case=7398433541275578772) (US 1971) (The leather jacket with the words "Fuck The Draft").

 The Son of Sam law is such a content-based statute.
 It singles out income derived from expressive activity for a burden the State places on no other income, and it is directed only at works with a specified content.
 Whether the First Amendment "speaker" is considered to be Henry Hill, whose income the statute places in escrow because of the story he has told, or Simon & Schuster, which can publish books about crime with the assistance of only those criminals willing to forgo remuneration for at least five years, the statute plainly imposes a financial disincentive only on speech of a particular content.